 The MLC’s dispute policies are intended to facilitate the timely and efficient resolution of disputes directly among impacted parties.
 The MLC established these policies for resolving musical works ownership disputes under the guidance of the Dispute Resolution Committee, as required in the Music Modernization Act of 2018 (MMA).

 The Ownership Dispute Policy addresses disputes between or among copyright owners related to ownership claims of musical works (i.e., what we do when there is a disagreement about who owns the copyright to a song).
 To read the full Ownership Dispute Policy click here.

-If you are unable to register a share of a work because another party is already claiming all or part of the same share resulting in a Conflict, then you may seek to resolve the Conflict through a Conflict Procedure as outlined in the Ownership Dispute Policy.
-To give notice to The MLC of a Conflict, click here.
+Also, if you are unable to register a share of a work because another party is already claiming all or part of the same share resulting in a conflict, then you may seek to resolve the conflict through a conflict procedure as outlined in the Ownership Dispute Policy.
+To give notice to The MLC of a conflict, click here.

-To view a comparison of the current Statutory Terminations Policy to the original version click here.
+Click here to read the current version of the Statutory Terminations Policy and here to read the original version.
+To see a comparison of the current Statutory Terminations Policy to the original version click here.

 All termination claims must be submitted to The MLC by filling out the Termination Notice Form, found here.